 Trauma survivors have unique healthcare needs.
 For various reasons – including time pressures, lack of awareness of these needs, lack of education about trauma informed care techniques, and stigma that labels survivors as “difficult” – these needs are often not met in the current healthcare system.
 While I’ve discussed previously the implications of trauma-informed care, many providers may not know what to do to help survivors.
 Below are some practical trauma informed suggestions offered by experts that can be taken to help survivors in medical encounters.

 - Be sensitive, patient, sympathetic, and compassionate.

 - Offer a calming, soothing office environment.
-This includes the entire office from the waiting room to the exam room and involves all staff in the clinic from the front desk personnel to billing to nurses to the doctor (See discussion on staff below for more information).
+This includes the entire office from the waiting room to the exam room and involves all staff in the clinic from the front desk personnel to billing to nurses to the doctor (See post on Staff Encounters).

 - Because waiting for appointments maybe particularly difficult for survivors, provide a realistic estimate of the length of wait time.
 And if you do escort them back to the room, ask if they prefer the door open, closed, or ajar while they are waiting.

 - Respect the survivor by promoting the approach that the survivor is the expert on their life and should be acknowledged as such.

 - Survivors may be extra sensitive to disrespect.
 Abuse and trauma can make survivors feel reduced to less than human as their boundaries and autonomy are violated.
 Being heard by providers can help survivors feel respected.